TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-org.md

 ## Introduction

 You can use Tyk Cloud to manage your APIs effectively and with minimal effort.
-To do so, you need to set up your organisation, which is what this page explains how to do.
+To do so, you need to set up your first Organisation during onboarding.

 ## Step One - Name your Organisation

-Give your organisation a name.
+Give your Organisation a name.
 This is up to you, but most use their company name.

 ## Step Two - Select a Region

-Select a region from the drop-down list where your [Control Planes](/docs/tyk-cloud/troubleshooting-support/glossary/#control-plane) will be deployed and your data stored.
-The number of regions available will depend on your licence.
-Further regions can be added as an upgrade option.
+Select a region from the drop-down list.
+This is your Home Region and where your [Control Planes](/docs/tyk-cloud/troubleshooting-support/glossary/#control-plane) will be deployed and your data stored.
+An Organisation and its Control Planes can only be deployed in the selected region.
+Once an Organisation is created you cannot change the region - a new organisation in a different region will need to be created.

-Next you'll get started by setting up your first team.
+Next you'll get started by setting up your first Team.